 Peering description

-One-to-one peering procedure

 The next higher layer may attempt to peer after PDs are discovered.
 The results of discovery are used to peer with other PDs.
-A PD requesting to peer is denoted as Requestor PD, and the intended PD to be peered with is denoted as Responder PD.

 The Requestor PD higher layer requests to peer with a Responder PD’s MAC entity, through the MLME-PEERING.request primitive with the following parameters: